the4thdoctor/pg_chameleon/README.md

 # What does it work
  * Read the schema specifications from MySQL and replicate the same structure it into PostgreSQL
- * Copy the data from MySQL to PostgreSQL with the copy option
   * Locks the tables in mysql and gets the master coordinates
  * Create primary keys and indices on PostgreSQL
+ * Write in PostgreSQL frontier table

+# What seems to work
  * Enum support
- * Blob export in hex format
- * Blob import in hex format into bytea fields (needs testing)
+ * Blob import into bytea (needs testing)
  * Read replica from MySQL
- * Write in PostgreSQL frontier table
+ * Copy the data from MySQL to PostgreSQL on the fly

 # What does'n work
-  * Reply data change in PostgreSQL
-  * DML propagation
+  * DDL replica
   * Materialisation of the MySQL views
   * Foreign keys build on PostgreSQL